Meet Susi

 (she, her)

 Before becoming a social worker, Susi worked as an outdoor instructor in Colorado and Wyoming, teaching rock climbing, backpacking, whitewater rafting, and adaptive skiing.
-She brings this experiential, strengths-based perspective into her therapeutic work, helping clients connect mind and body in their healing process.
+She brings this experiential, strengths-based perspective into her therapeutic work, supporting clients in connecting mind and body throughout the healing process.

 EXPERIENCE

-Susi Wilbur is a Licensed Clinical Social Worker with nearly 20 years of experience in screening, assessment, and treatment planning across a variety of settings.
-She has a diverse professional background that integrates clinical expertise, advocacy, and experiential education.
+Susi brings nearly 20 years of experience in clinical screening, assessment, and treatment planning across a range of settings.
+Her background integrates clinical practice, advocacy, and experiential education.

 Her experience includes:

-• Case Manager / Intensive In-Home Clinician with the Valley Community Services Board
+- Case Manager / Intensive In-Home Clinician, Valley Community Services Board

-• Lead Behavior Specialist with the Virginia School for the Deaf and Blind
+- Lead Behavior Specialist, Virginia School for the Deaf and Blind

 EDUCATION